 AP Scholar Awards

 The AP Program offers several Scholar Awards to recognize high school students who have demonstrated college-level achievement through AP courses and exams.
-In addition to receiving an award certificate, the students’ achievement is acknowledged on any grade report that they send to college/universities the following fall.
+In addition to receiving an award certificate, the students’ achievement is acknowledged on any grade report that they send to colleges the following fall.

-AP Scholar with Honor.
+- AP Scholar with Honor.
 Granted to students who receive an average grade of at least 3.25 on all AP Exams taken, and grades of 3 or higher on four or more of these

-AP Scholar with Distinction.
+- AP Scholar with Distinction.
 Granted to students who receive an average grade of at least 3.5 on all AP Exams taken, and grades of 3 or higher on five or more of these

-AP National Scholar.
+- AP National Scholar.
 Granted to students in Canada who receive an average grade of at least 4 on all AP Exams taken, and grades of 4 or higher on five or more of these exams.